C0C0B01/Lumi/CONTRIBUTING.md

 - **Provide a clear title**: A concise summary helps others understand the issue at a glance.
 - **Describe the issue in detail**: Include steps to reproduce, expected behavior, and actual behavior.
 - **Attach relevant logs or screenshots**: If applicable, provide console output, error messages, or images to clarify the issue.
-- **Specify your environment**: Mention your OS, Wintry version, and any other relevant setup details.
+- **Specify your environment**: Mention your OS, Lumi version, and any other relevant setup details.

 ### Submit a Contribution